 - Cats O., Larijani A.N., Burghout W. and Koutsopoulos H.N (2011).
 Impacts of Holding Control Strategies on Transit Performance: A Bus Simulation Model Analysis.
 Transportation Research Record, 2216, 51-58.

-Scientific publications about public transport route choice and assignment developments and applications of the model
+Scientific publications about public transport dynamic assignment model applications:

 - Gentile G., Florian M., Hamdouch Y., Cats O. and Nuzzolo A. (2016).
 The Theory of Transit Assignment: Basic Modelling Frameworks.
 In: Modeling Public Transport Passenger Flows in the Era of Intelligent Transport Systems, G. Gentile and K. Nökel, pp. 287-386.
 Springer International Publishing.
 ISBN 978-3-319-25082-3.